Skip to content

 Keep Your Carbs Clean

+In some ways, your snowmobile’s carburetors, or carbs, are like the heart of the engine.
+They mix fuel and air in the proper proportions, ensuring optimal combustion.
 However, over time, carbs get gummed up with residue that can adversely impact the performance of your engine.
 Your snowmobile’s carbs can actually get so dirty that the engine won’t run!

 The best solution to this issue is to prevent it before it happens.
 Unless you’re riding out on a brand new or recently serviced machine, partner up with a friend who has some experience with this sort of thing and clean your carbs before you head out.

 You’ll need pliers, a screwdriver, and a wrench and sockets, as well as carb cleaner, rags, and brushes.
 Before cleaning, turn off the fuel valve to prevent gas spills, then remove the carb and clean.
+If you aren’t comfortable doing so yourself and don’t have a friend that knows how to do it, turn to a mechanic for professional service.

 Learn to Use Hand Signals

 While you’re snowmobiling, you can’t use your voice to communicate over the sound of the engine.
 Hand signals work best.
+The left arm is used for signaling.
+The four most important hand signals you’ll want to learn to use are:

 • Left turn: Extend your left arm out perpendicular to your body, parallel with the ground.